afran190/urban_mortality_data/docs/index.md

      - **Chicago_covid_data_sums.csv**: trasnformed data from Chicago_covid_data_clean.csv dataset
      - **Chicago_covid_data_sums_clean**: cleaned data post-OpenRefine transformations

-- **city_available_data_sets_tracker.csv**: A tracker I built to record what data and demographics on inmate, COVID-19, and Drug related deaths is and is not available for each city.
-Contain special research notes pointing out any anaomilies and out-dated data sets.
+- **city_available_data_sets_tracker.csv**: A tracker I built to record which data and demographic details on inmate, COVID-19, and drug-related deaths are available—or missing—for each city.
+It includes special research notes highlighting anomalies and outdated datasets.